-Climate change is here and its impacts have and will continue to be seen across the region for many years to come.
+In summary, climate change is here and its impacts have and will continue to be seen across the region for many years to come.
 As such we should expect some degree of change in terms of vegetation or forest coverage across the region.
 This necessitates that the decisions and actions made today consider the anticipated future conditions that are expected with climate change.

-In summary, protecting communities also enhancing ecosystem while resilience to both fire and climate change may be achievable through a multipronged approach.
+Additionally, protecting communities also enhancing while ecosystem resilience to both fire and climate change may be achievable through a multipronged approach.
 This would include some combination of strategically placed fuel treatments to aid with community protection, investments to fireproofing structures and associated infrastructure, along with carefully designed vegetation management actions. То achieve this, selective tree thinning and fuels reduction activities would need to be accelerated and achieved at ecologically meaningful scales annually.
 This would also mean increasing the application of prescribed fire while also taking advantage, where prudent, of natural wildfire events especially where fires are burning at low intensities at strategic locations.

 It is important for restoration of these frequent fire forests to achieve conditions where we can apply fire at low to moderate severity to burn and thus to reduce smaller trees, shrubs and other fuels.
 This will yield more heterogeneous forests with fewer and more widely spaced trees, lower the risk that surface fires will become crown fires, and reduce competition among trees during periods of drought and warming that is expected with climate change.
-This silvicultural strategy will also enable the recruitment of large, fire-resistant trees that are also important for many species of wildlife.
+This silvicultural